jairodmed/HOISAN_to_R/README.md

 HOISAN_to_R package provides a set of tools for graphical analysis in observational methods

+Data importing and conversion from HOISAN to R format;
+Building and plotting Polar Coordinates Analysis

 # Suggested citation

 If you use this package for your research, we would appreciate a citation.